Walter Stoecker: The widow and the children

 Little is known of the later years of Anna Elfriede Stoecker.
 She died in East Berlin on 3 August 1966.
-It is likely that after delivering her children to relative safety in England in 1933 she returned to Germany and lived quietly in successively Hitler's Germany (1933-1945), the Soviet occupation zone of Germany (1845-1949) and Walter Ulbricht's Soviet-Socialist East Germany (1949-1966).
+It is likely that after delivering her children to relative safety in England in 1933 she returned to Germany and lived quietly in successively Hitler's Germany (1933–1945), the Soviet occupation zone of Germany (1845–1949) and Walter Ulbricht's Soviet-Socialist East Germany (1949–1966).
 Ashes identified as her husband's remains had been disinterred after 1945 and placed in Friedrichsfelde cemetery in the section reserved for the physical remains of heroes of socialism, and after she died Elfriede's Stoecker's physical remains were placed close by.

 At some point Helmuth and Helga Stoecker moved out of Ivor and Hell Montagu's home, and were instead fostered by a Captain Lamont in Yorkshire, in the northern part of England.
 The Stoecker's elder child, Helmuth Stoecker, attended the University of Bristol during 1939/40: he studied History.
-He was then identified by the English government as an Enemy alien and, with thousands of other refugees from Naziism who had sought safety in England, removed to a prison or detention camp.
+He was then identified by the English government as an Enemy alien and, with thousands of other refugees from Nazism who had sought safety in England, removed to a prison or detention camp.
 After the underlying policy had become discredited and been reversed he was released, but there was no return to university in England.
 Instead he was employed in farm and factory work till 1947 when he was able to make his way back to Berlin in what had become Germany's Soviet occupation zone.
 Between 1947 and 1950 he studied at the University of Leipzig, which was also administered as part of the Soviet zone between 1945 and 1949.
 His teachers at Leipzig included Walter Markov.
 He worked for the "General [East] German News Service" between 1950 and 1952, and then for the young country's new Museum for History during 1952/53, before returning to his academic career.
 He received his doctorate at Berlin in 1957 in return for a dissertation on "Germany and China in the nineteenth century: Penetration of German capitalism".
 His professorship followed quickly.
 He continued to teach at the University of Berlin till his retirement in 1986.

 Helga Stoecker did not live in the public eye.
 She appears to have returned with her brother in 1947, to the Soviet occupation zone (after 1949 the Soviet sponsored German Democratic Republic / East Germany), and to have pursued a career in teaching.
 She was a recipient of the Pestalozzi Medal for loyal service (generally in the field of education).